dyzhuu/personal-companion-bot-workshop/README.md

 ## Step 5: Extra for Experts

+You can further customise your bot to your liking with additional features, below are some ideas to get you started.

 - Read up on the [discord.py documentation](https://discordpy.readthedocs.io/en/stable/intro.html) to learn more about the features and intricacies of Python discord bots.
+- Incorporate custom commands
+- Handle discord events
+  - You've learnt about how to handle message event with `on_message`, try experiment with handling [other discord events](https://discordpy.readthedocs.io/en/stable/api.html#event-reference), you can get started by showing a welcome message when someone joins the server!
+- Embeds and Rich Messages
+  - Spice up your bot by using embeds and rich messages to make it more visually attractive
 - Incorporate another API
   - You can take your bot to the next level by incorporating custom APIs.
 This will allow your bot to fetch real-time data, perform specific tasks, or provide dynamic information beyond its built-in capabilities.
   - You can get started by looking through this [list of free public apis](https://github.com/public-apis/public-apis)